paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

-# 2020-08-18 through 2020-08-25
+# 2020-08-18 through 2020-08-
 ## Questions
-- C port adequate?
+- is it valuable to have a miss rate? (would be easy to implement for L2, L3. unclear how difficult it would be for L1)
-- Thoughts on fixing likwid vs improving handwritten benchmarks?
+- C port of NAS benchmarks adequate?

 ## Accomplishments
 - as I was adding separate load/store to diagram, noticed benchmarks were poor: